podofo/podofo/README.md

 ## Development quickstart

-PoDoFo is known to compile through a multitude of package managers (including `apt-get`, [brew](https://brew.sh/), [vcpkg](https://vcpkg.io/), [Conan](https://conan.io/)), and has public continous integration working in [Ubuntu Linux](https://github.com/podofo/podofo/blob/master/.github/workflows/build-linux.yml), [MacOS](https://github.com/podofo/podofo/blob/master/.github/workflows/build-linux.yml) and
+PoDoFo is known to compile through a multitude of package managers (including `apt-get`, [brew](https://brew.sh/), [vcpkg](https://vcpkg.io/), [Conan](https://conan.io/)), and has public continuous integration working in [Ubuntu Linux](https://github.com/podofo/podofo/blob/master/.github/workflows/build-linux.yml), [MacOS](https://github.com/podofo/podofo/blob/master/.github/workflows/build-linux.yml) and
 [Windows](https://github.com/podofo/podofo/blob/master/.github/workflows/build-win.yml), bootstrapping the CMake project, building and testing the library.
 It's highly recommended to build PoDoFo using such package managers.

 There's also a playground area in the repository where you can have